yulmyaa/ctf-recon-tool/README.md

 - Scans ports 1–1023
 - Detects open ports
 - Grabs service banners
-- Saves the result file
+- Saves the result .txt file
 ***
 ## Why I bulit this
  - Built for the recon phase of CTF (tryhackme)